jonathancraddock/mootparadox_grav/pages/03.coding/redirect-a-subset-of-pages-using-htaccess/item.md

         - web
 ---

 Wrestling with .htaccess syntax is a pleasure that I engage in every six months or so!
 I grasp the basic principles, but have never had cause to become fully fluent.
-These two rules are the culmination of a requirement to redirect a specific subset of pages from an site that used different URI structures; with and without query strings.
+These two rules are the culmination of a requirement to redirect a specific subset of pages from a site that used different URI structures; with and without query strings.

 ===